Maldives parliament approves extension of state of emergency by 30 days

 Ibrahim Mohamed Solih, leader of the opposition coalition's parliamentary group, said: "This state of emergency is illegal ....
 Yameen has, in effect, hijacked the entire state and is ruling the Maldives like a military dictator."

-Parliament says it passed the extension to the emergency under a procedure that does not require a quorum and it sought an opinion on the matter from the Supreme Court.
+Parliament says it passed the extension to the emergency under a procedure that does not require a quorom and it sought an opinion on the matter from the Supreme Court.

 Former attorney general Ahmed Ali Sawad said more than half of MPs should be present for a vote on the emergency decree.